 Glare is a function of the aiming angle or in scientific terms; the angle of incidence.
 See the image which illustrates the angle of incidence on a flat surface.
 The same holds true when lighting art on a wall.
 The best you can do is to change the position of the light either forward, back, left or right to redirect the glare to the least viewed area.
 Left or right pitches the glare to the opposite side of the room.
-Objects above eye level are the most challenging of all art lighting applications.
-It is very difficult to eliminate glare from all angles.
+Continue reading “How Can You Minimize Glare With A Surface Mount Fixture?”

 Strong art light placement is, perhaps, the most important element of an attractive creative display.
 With the proper setup, it is possible to eliminate glare and shadows, and it is possible to create a powerful look.
 It takes a little foresight, though, and a little planning, which is why it is best to bring on an illumination expert to facilitate the process.
 With expert assistance, you won’t have to waste time cutting holes in the ceiling that may not work.